 About SonLight Power

 SonLight Power uses solar power to share God's love with the world's most vulnerable children, families and communities.
 It is our vision to be a life-changing organization, transforming lives through the sustainable power of the sun and the Son.

 Working together enriches all of us.
 Solving the issues of energy poverty affecting nearly 1.4 billion people worldwide requires a movement of people on a grand scale.
 We invite everyone, no matter who you are, what you do, and whatever you believe, to join us in eliminating energy poverty in the world.

-Since its founding in 2002, SonLight Power has provided sustainable power to communities in 19 countries, with focus on Honduras, Haiti and Puerto Rico.
-Through its Solar School training programs in the United States and Haiti, the organization has also equipped hundreds of other passionate volunteers to shine their light by designing and providing solar power systems.
+Since its founding in 2002, SonLight Power has provided sustainable power to communities in 19 countries, with focus on Honduras, Haiti and the U.S. Through its Solar School training programs in the U.S. and Haiti, the organization has also equipped hundreds of other passionate volunteers to shine their light by designing and installing solar power systems.

 For more information: Kevin Sasson Appears on FOX19 Morning Show to Discuss Project